Takaovi/BatchStealer/README.md

 # Important

 ⚠️ It is forbidden to use this batch file for non-educational purposes.
 Use only with permission on your own computers.
+While the batch file is not itself illegal, running it on other PCs you don't have the access and permission is.

 # How to use